Panpsychism: Antiquity

 Stoicism developed a cosmology that held that the natural world is infused with the divine fiery essence pneuma, directed by the universal intelligence logos.
-The relationship between beings' individual logos and the universal logos was a central concern of the Roman Stoic Marcus Aurelius.
-The metaphysics of Stoicism finds connections with Hellenistic philosophies such as Neoplatonism.
+The relationship between beings' individual logos, and the universal logos was a central concern of the Roman Stoic Marcus Aurelius.
+The metaphysics of Stoicism finds connections with Hellenistic philosophies, such as Neoplatonism.
 Gnosticism also made use of the Platonic idea of anima mundi.

 Renaissance

 After Emperor Justinian closed Plato's Academy in 529 CE, neoplatonism declined.
-Though there were mediaeval theologians, such as John Scotus Eriugena, who ventured what might be called panpsychism, it was not a dominant strain in philosophical theology.
+Though there were mediaeval theologians, such as John Scotus Eriugena, who ventured into what might be called panpsychism, it was not a dominant strain in philosophical theology.
 But in the Italian Renaissance, it enjoyed something of a revival in the thought of figures such as Gerolamo Cardano, Bernardino Telesio, Francesco Patrizi, Giordano Bruno, and Tommaso Campanella.
 Cardano argued for the view that soul or anima was a fundamental part of the world, and Patrizi introduced the term panpsychism into philosophical vocabulary.
-According to Bruno, "There is nothing that does not possess a soul and that has no vital principle."
+According to Bruno, "There is nothing that does not possess a soul and that has no vital principle".
 Platonist ideas resembling the anima mundi (world soul) also resurfaced in the work of esoteric thinkers such as Paracelsus, Robert Fludd, and Cornelius Agrippa.